oracle-livelabs/database/patch-me-if-you-can/lab6-final-checks/lab6-final-checks.md

 ## Task 3: Check JDK version
-Please check whether the JDK version has been upgraded as well.
+Please check whether the Release Update also included an update for JDK.

   ```
     <copy>